 We recognize that those in positions of power and privilege have created a system that functions by excluding and oppressing others.
 Racial and ethnic minorities, in particular, have less access to the resources, services, and opportunities needed to thrive.
 In order to direct resources and services where they are needed most, we seek to apply an equity-centered approach that questions and addresses the structures that disadvantage certain people .
 We strive to work in partnership with non-profit providers and the people they serve to adapt to community-specific context and address the root cause of disparate opportunities.
 Equal opportunity is not possible until equity is achieved, and this requires making deliberate efforts to reach the traditionally underserved, ignored, and systemically disenfranchised and include them in the decision-making process as equal parties.

 Third Sector is committed to continually working to improve our efforts to elevate diverse local perspectives, foster an inclusive environment, and embrace an equity-centered approach.
 We recognize that because we stand in a privileged position in this work, it is our responsibility to engage in diversity, equity and inclusion work both internally and with our partners.
-In service of that responsibility, we have formed a cross-office Diversity, Equity, and Inclusion Working Group who, in coordination with Third Sector leadership, identifies and executes on action plans to uphold our commitment.
-We will document our latest progress in our blog and are always open to discussing efforts with others.
+In service of that responsibility, our Diversity, Equity, and Inclusion Council, which, in coordination with Third Sector leadership, works to identify and execute action plans to uphold our commitment.
+These action plans include intentional ways to measure our progress and learnings, creating learning environments for our entire team to continue to grow in their own journey, and engaging in root-based analysis work to ensure we are addressing the root of inequitable structures.
 We are a learning organization that encourages our team members, clients, and partners to continuously improve in pursuit of better outcomes for communities.
-As such, we welcome outside feedback and support in reaching our diversity, equity, and inclusion goals and approach.
+As such, we continuously welcome outside feedback and support in reaching our diversity, equity, and inclusion goals and approach.